Student Pregnancy, Maternity, Paternity and Adoption Policy

 It is important that the University is notified about a pregnancy if there are elements of the programme that may present a risk to the health and safety of the student and/or the child.

-If a student decides not to notify the University about their pregnancy it will not be possible to put special arrangements in place for health related absences, examinations, leave of absence, risk assessments, reasonable adjustments, return to study or adaptions to clinical practice uniforms.
+If a student decides not to notify the University about their pregnancy it will not be possible to put special arrangements in place for health related absences, examinations, leave of absence, risk assessments, reasonable adjustments, return to study or adaptations to clinical practice uniforms.

 University policy, in line with Equality Challenge Unit guidance is to recommend that students take a minimum of two weeks maternity leave after the birth subject to medical advice/individual medical circumstances.
 (See page 11 of the ECU Guidance - Student Pregnancy and Maternity: implications for higher education institutions).